Wayne Wilderson

-Wayne Wilderson (born January 30, 1966) is an American actor who has had guest spots on many successful television programs.
+Wayne Henry Wilderson (born January 30, 1966) is an American actor who has had guest spots on many successful television programs.

 Early life and education

 He was born in Minneapolis, Minnesota.
 He graduated from Breck School in 1984 and received a Bachelor of Arts in theatre arts from Boston College in 1989.

 Career

 Wilderson is also well known as a commercial actor, having appeared in commercials for Popeyes Chicken, MasterCard, Circuit City, Avis, Fruit of the Loom (portraying the purple grape cluster), Reebok, Yahoo!
-HotJobs, Toyota, Chevy, Washington Mutual, Mitsubishi, Wendy's, Sealy, PlayStation Portable, amongst others.
+HotJobs, Toyota, Chevy, Washington Mutual, Mitsubishi, Wendy's, Sealy, PlayStation Portable, and Corona Extra, amongst others.

 Wilderson has appeared on episodes of How to Get Away with Murder, Mom, Bones, CSI: Vegas, The Office, Seinfeld, Mr. Show, The Steve Harvey Show, Two and a Half Men, and The Big Bang Theory.
-He appeared in the pilot episode of The Thick of It as a political blogger.
-He makes a cameo in Evan Almighty.
+He appeared in the unsold pilot episode for a U.S. adaptation of Armando Iannucci’s The Thick of It as a political blogger; he later appeared in several episodes of Iannucci’s U.S. political satire Veep.
+He also made a cameo in Evan Almighty.